l4e21/Combray/README.md

 `p+` Parses one or more
-`pnoresult` Parses and then returns nil in the result `pbetween` Takes 3 parsers, and returns the result of the second
+`pnoresult` Parses and then returns nil in the result `pbetween` Takes 3 parsers, and returns the result of the second `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result

 ## Writing Parsers